centroid_sources#

 Parameters:

-data2D ndarray
+data2D array_like

 xpos, yposfloat or array_like of float

 The initial x and y pixel position(s) of the center position.
-A cutout image centered on this position be used to calculate the centroid.
+A cutout image centered on this position will be used to calculate the centroid.

 box_sizeint or array_like of int, optional